 Offense information is uploaded to the state repository for both state and national statistics, and monthly reports with regards to citations are also submitted to the state.
-Records Division personnel assist with City Court which is held weekly.

 The Records Division is tasked with providing quality customer service to citizens with regards to citations, crash reports, and background checks among a multitude of other items needed by the public, as well as being the greeters to visitors of the Department.

 Records personnel are responsible for maintaining compliance with state and federal guidelines as related to the associated functions within the division, and all records employees attend required training to ensure they are up to date on any changes and maintain certifications.
 Employees work with a variety of agencies as related to the day to day operations of the Records Division.

 Each employee within the Records Division has his/her own daily tasks; however, as a unit they work together to provide the best service possible to those both within the Department and the community as well.